How should a Christian view anime?

 Question: "How should a Christian view anime?"

-The term anime—the Japanese word for “animation”—generally refers to animation that comes from Japan.
+Answer: The term anime—the Japanese word for “animation”—generally refers to animation that comes from Japan.
 Strictly speaking, anime is just another medium used to convey a story or artistic idea.
 While the actual art style in the form of angles and shading, etc., is morally neutral, there are some more ambiguous points to be addressed regarding anime.
 The same goes for anime’s printed counterpart, manga.

 To begin with, Japanese culture is very different from Western culture.
 While Western culture has historically sprung from monotheistic roots and embraced a Christian moral code, Far Eastern cultures such as exist in Japan lean toward mystical superstition and polytheism.
 Specific to Japan is Shintoism, a religion that deems the Japanese islands and people divine.
 According to Shintoism, the Japanese people are direct descendants of the many gods and spirits (kami) living throughout the islands.